YinJC/uk-tex-faq/FAQ-dvips.md

----
-layout: page
-title: DVI to PostScript conversion programs
+# DVI to PostScript conversion programs
----

 The best public domain DVI to PostScript conversion program, which runs under many operating systems, is Tom Rokicki's `dvips`.